 Final Word

 As long as prodigious opportunities emerge in the digital marketplace, fraudsters are coming up with more complex and quick-witted scenarios of hijacking control over data.
-According to Nilson Report, the gross global losses amounted to $28,65 in 2019, and this number is projected to rise.
-Artificial intelligence and machine learning are top drivers of fighting online frauds.
+According to the Nilson Report, the gross global losses amounted to $28,65 in 2019, and this number is projected to rise.
+Artificial intelligence and machine learning are the top drivers of fighting online fraud.

 Leveraging supervised and unsupervised ML models, businesses can be more successful in detecting fraud.
 While supervised algorithms are manually intensive and can detect fraud based on labeled data, unsupervised ones can detect anomalies in a novel, more sophisticated manner.
 Nonetheless, ML algorithms have to be self-tuned with time and adapted to emerging scenarios of modern fraudsters.